celaus/factorio-aci-terraform/README.md

 azurerm_container_group.gameserv: Creation complete after 1m8s
 ~~~

 ... and you should be good to go.
+Check the deployment in the [portal](https://portal.azure.com) and while you are there you can get the keys for the function app.
+The handlers are all `GET` so use a browser to call `https://<dns_label>-ctrl.azurewebsites.net/api/status?code=<host key from the Azure function App>`.
+Instead of `/api/status` you can also call `/api/start` or `/api/stop` for the respective actions.

 ## Configure Factorio